easttennesseecc-star/Q-Top-Dog-IDE/PHONE_PAIRING_SIMPLIFIED_SETUP_GUIDE.md

 ├─ ✓ Speaker volume up on desktop (to hear playback)

 If still failing:
-├─ Unplug phone from Q-IDE
+├─ Unplug phone from Top Dog
 ├─ Click "✕ Unpair"
 ├─ Wait 5 seconds
 ├─ Pair again using QR code